benjamind10/readme-gen/README.md

 <a name="about"></a>

-## About the project:
+## Description:

-Professional readme generator made with nodejs.
-Created to facilitate the generation of a readme after a new project
+Readme generator for projects made

 <a name="installation"></a>